jwkidd3/golang_microservices/exercises-1/Module08/README.md

 2. add the Jwt middleware you created to intercept the calls and check the validity of the users

-1. add the Jwt middleware you created to intercept the calls and check the validity of the users

 ```bash
 s.Use(jv.JwtVerify)
 ```